Get to Know the People Behind Winter's Coolest Trend: Baby Yoda Snow Sculpture Masterpieces

 “After that, we just started seeing what we could and couldn’t do out of popular culture,” he says.
 “And also Baby Yoda is just kind of ridiculous.
 He’s ridiculously cute, so why not?”

 Photos of the sculpture, which features Baby Yoda sitting up in his crib pod and Konrade says took about 45 minutes to complete, were shared on Instagram by John Mead, the university’s associate director of equipment room operations, on Dec.
-5. They even fashioned Mando’s signature helmet out of a bucket and tape for the photoshoot.
+5. They even fashioned Mando’s signature helmet out of a bucket and tape for the photo shoot.
 Talk about dedication to your craft.

 See some more Baby Snowdas reimagining the Child in a variety of frosty setups below.